Home

 Dr. Khalifa Ali Dau, a Libyan national, is a Senior Financial Advisor in the Arab Fund.
 He first joined the Arab Fund in Kuwait, in 1985, as a Financial Expert.
 His duties include the supervision, appraisal and follow up of development projects in the Arab countries, including Iraq.
 Such duties encompass projects in both public and private sectors.
 The sphere of these projects covers all economic sectors, such as banking, power, industry, transportation, communication, agriculture, etc. He has represented the Arab Fund in various professional and development oriented meetings and workshops.
 Before joining the Arab Fund, he was a university professor in both the USA and Libya.
 He was the partner and managing director of an accounting firm, practicing external audit and business consultancy for more than 10 years.
 Dr. Dau holds a Ph.
 D. in accounting from Louisiana State University, and an MSA degree from the University of Illinois.
 He has also a CMA (Certified Management Accountant) certification from the Institute of Certified Management Accountants, in the USA.
 He is a member of the Libyan Certified Public Accountants Association.
 He has numerous publications in the fields of accounting, auditing and finance.

-Chris Hemus, Alternate Representative from the IMF
+Chris Hemus, Acting Representative from the IMF

 Fayezul Choudhury, Representative from the World Bank